-and examine how its gradient and Hessian operator are related to those of $f$.
-In order to answer this question, we utilize the Riemannian connection in order to analyze the second order behavior of $f$ (or that of $h$).
+and examine how its gradient and Hessian operators are related to those of $f$.
+In order to answer this question, we utilize the Riemannian connection to analyze the second order behavior of $f$ (or that of $h$).